25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.

-Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed.
+Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed

 - During runtime errors React unmounts the whole React component tree
 - Error boundaries catch these runtime errors and display a fallback UI